By Mel Lee-Smith

-If you see your dog grooming themselves excessively, there is a good chance they are ingesting more hair then they should be.
+If you see your dog grooming themselves excessively, there is a good chance they are ingesting more hair than they should be.
 Determining the cause of their excessive grooming and addressing it is well worthwhile.
 Not only will this prevent hairballs, but addressing the underlying conditions such as allergies, parasites, or skin conditions is important for your dog's health.
-Simple steps like grooming your dog to remove loose hair and providing lubrication to your dog's digestive system with supplements to help hair pass though can prevent a serious medical condition from an accumulated hairball.
+Simple steps like grooming your dog to remove loose hair and providing lubrication to your dog's digestive system with supplements to help the hair pass through can prevent a serious medical condition from an accumulated hairball.

-Hariballs are gross, whether from your cat or your dog!
-Preventing them is not only less messy and disgusting for you, it can be important to your dog's health as serious complications can occur from hairballs that get stuck in your dog's digestive system.
+Hairballs are gross, whether from your cat or your dog!
+Preventing them is not only less messy and disgusting for you, but it can be important to your dog's health as serious complications can occur from hairballs that get stuck in your dog's digestive system.
 Grooming, cleaning, clipping, treating skin conditions, providing a healthy diet and supplements to lubricate your dog's GI tract, and hydrating your dog are all important steps you can take to reduce the incidence of hairballs in your dog.
 Or you could always consider a non-shedding breed!